kenob/solr_conf/README.md

 Use as follows:

 - Install solr as described <a href="http://lucene.apache.org/solr/4_2_1/tutorial.html">here</a>
-- Navigate to example folder from the directory of your solr installation
+- Navigate to example folder in the directory of your solr installation
 - Delete the solr folder
 - Clone this repository, and rename the resulting folder to "solr"
 - Run the solr admin panel, navigate to the newsArticleCollection core, and execute a dataImport